 Like many other impairments, some are genetic.
+So what causes someone to start stuttering?
 Stuttering is one of those genetic impairments.
 In fact, there is evidence that shows there is a genetic link to stuttering and it running through a family.
 With that, even though it may seem uncommon, stuttering is one of the most common speech impairments.
 Stuttering is considered to be a genetic abnormality that affects the region of the brain that is associated with speech and language.

-The notability of stuttering does not become apparent until the a child reaches the ages from about two to four years.
-At this age boys suffer from twice as much as girls at that same age range.
-As the children grow the chance of boy having a stutter is increased three to four times more likely than a girl of the same age.
-Stuttering will effect at least 5% of all children at some point in their lifetime.
+The notability of stuttering does not become apparent until the child reaches the ages from about two to four years.
+At this age, boys suffer from twice as much as girls in that same age range.
+As the children grow the chance of a boy having a stutter is increased three to four times more likely than a girl of the same age.
+Stuttering will affect at least 5% of all children at some point in their lifetime.

 Sometimes it is as simple as just learning how to speak.
 This is generally seen in young children because most young children at some point suffer from stuttering for a period of time.
 This is due in part to the delay of between the child’s speech and language abilities and their ability to vocalize those words.

 Developmental stuttering can emerge to children as they begin or learn how to speak, they usually stutter, particularly early on when their speech and language skills are not well refined.
 The majority of children endure fewer symptoms as this developmental stuttering period improves until they can speak fluently.